How to Fix Authorization Dialog not appearing in QuickBooks Desktop

 Check-the-log-files

-3. I tried restarting the QuickBooks which did not help.
+3. I tried restarting QuickBooks, but it did not help.

 4. I tried to open a sample QuickBooks company file, but that did not work either.